 - Flight from JHB to Skukuza and from Skukuza back to JHB

 - All road transfers as detailed in the itinerary

-- 15 nights inside the Kruger National Park at 6 different camps
+- 15 nights inside the Kruger National Park at a number of different camps.

 - All park entrance fees